Skip to content

 • RTSP URL (string): Providing an RTSP URL will result in the pipeline streaming frames from an RTSP stream as fast as possible, then running the on_prediction callback on the latest available frame.

-• Since version 0.9.18 - list of elements that may be any of values described above.
+• List of elements that may be any of values described above.

 How the InferencePipeline works?